WHOequity/HEAT/README.md

 the text of the AGPL v3, components of the Software which are licensed under GPL v3 remain governed by that license.

-**4. Copyright and Terms of Use for the Data **
+**4. Copyright and Terms of Use for the Data**

 4.1.
 Copyright of Data.
-The Data in HEAT originates from the WHO Health Equity Monitor database, and is © WHO.
+The Data in HEAT are from the WHO Health Inequality Data Repository.
+Except where otherwise indicator, the Data is © WHO.
+Please refer to the Indicator Metadata for more information about the source of the Data.
 For the avoidance of any doubt, WHO hereby asserts its copyright in the Data, and reserves all rights in the Data.

 4.2.
 Data not part of Software or Published under GPL.
 Unlike the Software, WHO is not publishing the Data in HEAT under the AGPL v3.
 The Data is not based on